* Environmentalists arrested in front of White House

 By Valerie Volcovici

-The action came ahead of a rally planned for Sunday on Washington's National Mall, which organizers have dubbed "the largest climate rally in history".
+The action came before a rally planned for Sunday on Washington's National Mall, which organizers have dubbed "the largest climate rally in history."

 The State Department in the coming days is due to issue a new environmental impact statement on the project, which is expected to guide the White House as it decides whether to give the project the go-ahead.